VulcanShot/csQuery/README.md

 // Returns the number of entities in the array int Length();

-// Returns a QuerryArray with only the entity with the given index QueryArray Get(int index);
+// Returns the CBaseEntity handle of the entity with the given index QueryArray Get(int index);
-// Returns the CBaseEntity handle of the entity with the given index CBaseEntity Eq(int index);
+// Returns a QuerryArray with only the entity with the given index CBaseEntity Eq(int index);
+// Returns a QuerryArray with only the first entity (typically worldspawn) CBaseEntity First();
 ```

 ## Examples